 The Asiatic Lions are mammalian carnivore species with an average lifespan of 16 to 18 years.
 They once walked all over the Middle East to India.
 Now only a small fraction of them survive in Gir National Park, also known as Sasan GIR in the Junagadh district of Gujarat.

 The males are differentiated from females by the fringe of long hair encircling their faces.
 It is called ‘mane’.
 They live in group popularly known as ‘prides’.
 A pride is a family unit of lions.
 It may include up to three males, about a dozen females and their cubs.

-The family responsibilities are divided between the males and females.
-The females bring food to the pride.
+The family responsibilities are divided between males and females.
+The females bring food to pride.
 They are the primary hunters and often work in a team to prey upon larger animals.
-The male Asiatic lions are responsible for marking and protecting the area of the pride.
+The male Asiatic lions are responsible for marking and protecting the area of pride.
 They mark the territory with their urine (called marking the territory), roar often to threaten away intruders and chase them off if so be the need.
 The female cubs stay with the group while the males eventually wander off to establish their own pride.

 Their mating season of the Asiatic lions falls between September and January.
 On the days of mating, the partners normally do not hunt but only drink water.
-Females often switch their mating partner in favor of the more dominant male.
+Females often switch their mating partner in favour of the more dominant male.
 The males also commit infanticide, killing their own cubs, for different reasons.